 Mark L. Wygoda, Head Faculty: Beasley, Bradley, Bushnell,Cormier, Dees, Hale, Hennigan, Hidalgo, Hinton, J. Hoffman, T. Hoffman, Jackson, Jessup, Maxwell, Melton, Meyer, Murphy, Struchtemeyer

 The purpose of the Department of Biology parallels the purposes of the College of Science and Agriculture and the University.
 The purposes of the department are reflected in the following: (1) preparing students for advanced study in graduate or professional schools, (2) providing graduates with skills required for employment in the discipline of their choice, (3) advancing knowledge through scientific research, (4) serving the community in matters relating to biological concerns, (5) serving scientific disciplines through professional activities, and (6) providing the instructional service to students in other areas of study within the University.

-The Department of Biology offers four-year programs leading to a Bachelor of Science degree in Biological Science, Clinical Laboratory Science, and Radiologic Sciences.
+The Department of Biology offers a four-year program leading to a Bachelor of Science degree in Biological Science.